EmeraldLS/Data-structures/README.md

 Welcome to a new series about data strcutures
 -

-* Also note that the series would be update from time to time
+* Also note that the series would be updated from time to time

 # BreakDown about for series
 1. Data structure explanation